 After hiking a few minutes down the hill, you’ll see a large stone on the right.
 It has the words “英雄石” inscribed on the rock and means “hero stone” in Chinese.

 I did a bit more research on Tsing Yi Island and all the rocks on the southwest side, but I didn’t get much info except that these rocks are mainly granite rocks.
 And based on the names of the rocks, they could be tied to a story or history?!
 Clearly, my Chinese isn’t that great.
-But nonetheless, I enjoyed seeing these rocks and the views around them.
+But nonetheless, I enjoyed seeing the views around these rocks.

 Further down, there are a few more rocks on the left.
 One has the words “羅漢石” inscribed on the side facing the view.
 I googled it, and it means “Arhat Stone“.
 I don’t think this is the official name but it’s at least good to know what it means in English.